lpsinger/userguide/content.rst

-**Properties**: Probabilities that the source has each of the following properties, *assuming that it is not noise* (e.g., assuming that it is a BNS, NSBH, BBH or MassGap merger):
+**Properties**: Probabilities that the source has each of the following properties, *assuming that it is not noise* (e.g., assuming that it is a BNS, NSBH, BBH, or MassGap merger):

 * **HasNS**: The mass of one or more of the binary's two companion compact objects is consistent with a neutron star.